General Intelligence Assessment (GIA)

 The General Intelligence Assessment (GIA)

-The General Intelligence Assessment (GIA) is a cognitive ability assessment that provides an accurate prediction of the time it will take someone to get to grips with a new role/regime.
+Aptitude has been widely acknowledged as the most important predictor of job success.
+The General Intelligence Assessment (GIA) is a cognitive ability assessment that can help to predict how quickly an individual will take to get to grips with a new role or regime.

-We simply would not be where we are today without the GIA from Thomas International.
+We simply would not be where we are today without the GIA from Thomas.
 The feedback that these assessments provide is invaluable.

 Background & Theory

-The GIA was first developed as a way to measure conscious intellectual abilities and trainability of Armed Forces known as the British Army Recruitment Battery (BARB).
+The GIA, also known as the Thomas Aptitude assessment, was first developed as a way to measure conscious intellectual abilities and trainability of Armed Forces known as the British Army Recruitment Battery (BARB).
 It was then developed by Dr Peter Dann and has been part of the Thomas suite since 2006.

 - Fluid intelligence (pure processing speed) – this is used to solve new problems, use logic in new situations and identify patterns.